qvieth/mynote23/International-Trade-Practices.md

 in order to attract this **buy mission** to buy the comparative advantage goods/products and invest in the (country), your team will do a project report and represent the (country) to make the presentation in front of the **buy mission**

+the main contents for the presentataion
+- the itnernational busiess and trade envrionemnt of the ocuntry
+1. overall information
+2. macroeconomic
-the main contents for the presentataion the itnernational busiess and trade envrionemnt of the ocuntry 1 overall information macroeconomic internaitonal trade: the majortarding partners, exports and import in major products and markets, index of openness, trade barriers, etc.. the comparative advantage goods/ over the other cuntryies international logisticss infrastructure analysis/methods of entry into the market: FTZ, FTA,etc bilateral investment and trade relation between taiwan and the country
+3. internaitonal trade: the majortarding partners, exports and import in major products and markets, index of openness, trade barriers, etc..
+4. the comparative advantage goods/ over the other cuntryies
+5. international logisticss infrastructure
+6. analysis/methods of entry into the market: FTZ, FTA,etc
+7. bilateral investment and trade relation between taiwan and the country more... ask for photos/ or ppt